medcomdk/MedComLandingPage/docs/index.md

 <br>

 ### 2.1 Standard documentation
 The purpose of the standard documentation is to describe the context in which a standard should be used and which requirements the standard should fulfil.
-An implementation guide, use cases, clinical guidelines and testprotocols will be available for all standards.Furthermore, some additional documents might be available to support implementation, such as a mapping document.
+An implementation guide, use cases, clinical guidelines for application and testprotocols will be available for all standards.Furthermore, some additional documents might be available to support implementation, such as a mapping document.
 Standard documentation is only provided for the standards, HospitalNotification, CareCommunication and Acknowledgement, and thus not for the generic core or messaging IG’s.
 The Standard documentation consists of:
 * **Implementation Guide**: the technical specifications of the standard.
-* **Clinical guidelines**: the clinical consideration behind the modernisation.
+* **Clinical guidelines for appliccation**: the clinical consideration behind the modernisation.
 * **Use cases**: the intended use of the standard.
 * **Testprotocol**: used during test and certification to document that the vendor implementation fulfils the standard.
 * **Mapping document**: the mapping from the previous OIOXML standard to FHIR.